pimothyxd/ssdp/README.md

 ### Integrate with existing HTTP servers

-By default when you create an advertisment an HTTP server is created to serve the `details.xml` document that describes your service.
+By default when you create an advertisement an HTTP server is created to serve the `details.xml` document that describes your service.
 To use an existing server instead, do something like:

 #### Hapi